 Please note that interviews for the Rural Entry Scheme are held in person and the dates differ to local entry, see the important dates page.

 Applicants are offered a place in the medicine program based on:

 Using the above parameters, all students are ranked.
 Applicants are selected based on the highest rank determined by all four measures.
-Scores will not be averaged, which means that a high score in one component will not compensate for a low score in another.
+Scores are not averaged, which means that a high score in one component will not compensate for a low score in another.